thumblemonks/smurf/README.markdown

 Smurf ends that.
 Smurf - if installed and when caching is enabled for the environment - will nab the concatenated file content from Rails just before it saves it and minifies the content using either JSmin or a custom CSS compressor.

-Some cool things about Smurf, which also elude to the reasons I wrote it:
+Some cool things about Smurf, which also allude to the reasons I wrote it:

 * Smurf will only run when Rails needs to cache new files
 * It will never run on its own